ianhudson87/quipr-final/README.md

 ## TODO

-- [ ] Printin' names all day long takes all day.
+- [x] Printin' names all day long takes all day.
 Print them one by one.
 ScoreScript stuff.

+- [ ] Add the final round to the game

+- [ ] Add transitional help text... such as double and tripple value vote rounds.
+Also, should tell people not to mess with the website as its very buggy

+- [ ] We should remove buttons for voting and have users click on the answer they want to wote for.

 - [ ] After vote tally, use inc